Washington DC Monuments at night

 Okay, truth be told is that on a trip to DC last year, my husband visited the monuments at night because he was in meetings during the day.
 So, yes, one reason is that it’s the only time you have time.

-But hopefully, that’s not the situation, in which case, here are the five reasons to see the monuments at night.
+But hopefully, that’s not the situation, in which case, here are the five reasons to why touring Washington DC at night is awesome.

 They’re open.
 There is not a lot open in the evening in DC.
 The museums close early.
 But the monuments are always accessible.